thoughtspot/thoughtspot.github.io/pages/admin/loading/about_data_type_conversion.md

 ---
-title: [About data type conversion]
+title: [Convert column data type]
-tags:
+tags: [Data_Integ_TQL]
-keywords: tbd
+keywords: "TQL,SQL, data types"
 last_updated: tbd
-summary: "blerg"
+summary: "You can convert the data in a column from one data type to another by issuing a TQL command. "
 sidebar: mydoc_sidebar
 ---
-You can convert the data in a column from one data type to another by issuing a TQL command.
 There are some details you should be aware of when doing a data type conversion.

 ## Data type conversion behavior